 12.11 - Coordination with Applicable Laws - The parties to this Agreement agree that the provisions of this entire Article 12 shall be administered so as not to conflict with applicable federal or state laws governing leaves of absence.
 Where applicable, leaves of absence granted under this Article may run concurrently with any applicable leave rights the employee may have under the Family and Medical Leave Act.
 Where the provisions of this Agreement are more favorable to the employee than those provided under law, the terms of this Agreement shall prevail.

 ARTICLE 13

 HOLIDAYS

-13.1 - Holidays Observed - The following shall be observed as paid holidays for all regular full-time and regular part-time employees hereafter referred to as eligible employees:
+13.1 - Holidays Observed - The following shall be observed as paid holidays for all regular full-time employees hereafter referred to as eligible employees: